 In contrast to adaptive coping strategies that help individuals effectively manage stress and promote well-being, maladaptive coping strategies can exacerbate stress and emotional distress, leading to negative outcomes such as mental health disorders, substance abuse, and physical health problems.

-Here are some examples of maladaptive coping behaviors in children1–4.
+Here are some examples of maladaptive behavior in children1–4.

 - Substance abuse